lacresni/101_programming_foundations/small_programs/easy_7/staggered_caps_part1.md

 ```
 - Create empty string
 - Iterate through the string with index
-  - For each character, check if char is in (a-z) or (A-Z)
+  - For each character
-    - If yes
     - Capitalize if index is even and add to new string
     - Downcase if index is odd add to new string
-    - If no, add to new string
 - Return new string
 ```